DongDongSunny/tron-deployment/docker/quick_start.md

 }
 ```
 **Notice**: Before the local full node has synced with the latest block transactions, requests for account state or transaction information may be outdated or empty.

-### Close Docker Application
-Java-Tron supports application shutdown with `kill -15`, which sends a `SIGTERM` signal to the application, allowing it to gracefully shut down.
-Java-Tron is also compatible with force shutdown using `kill -9`, which sends a `SIGKILL` signal.

-Thus, you can use the command `docker stop <container_id>` or `docker kill <container_id>` to close the Java-Tron container.

 ## Troubleshot
 After starting the docker container, use `docker exec -it tron tail -f ./logs/tron.log` to check if the full node is functioning as expected and to identify any errors when interacting with the full node.